Groestlcoin/moonshine/README.md

   <img src="./src/assets/screenshots/receive_transaction.png" width="33%" alt="Receive Transaction" />
 </p>

-> Moonshine is a homebrewed, open-source, non-custodial, Bitcoin/Litecoin Electrum wallet for iOS & Android.
+> GRS Moonshine is a homebrewed, open-source, non-custodial, Groestlcoin Electrum wallet for iOS & Android.

 CAUTION: **Caution:**
 This app is still heavily in development.
 Please use at your own risk.

-Built with React Native, Moonshine utilizes Electrum's JSON-RPC methods to interact with the Bitcoin/Litecoin network.
+Built with React Native, GRS Moonshine utilizes Electrum's JSON-RPC methods to interact with the Bitcoin/Litecoin network.

-Moonshine's intended use is as a hot wallet.
+GRS Moonshine's intended use is as a hot wallet.
 Meaning, your keys are only as safe as the device you install this wallet on.
 As with any hot wallet, please ensure that you keep only a small, responsible amount of Bitcoin/Litecoin on it at any given time.